ad08fee3/espanso-emoji-picker/Development.md

 * Can we track usage, so more-frequent selections move towards the top of the list?
 * Can we allow the user to order the options to prioritize certain results?
 * Unicode 17 is getting support soon - add support for that. e.g. https://github.com/muan/unicode-emoji-json/pull/21
+* Skin tone support?
+This may require making a script that the user can run on their on machine.